 Ramadan is approaching!
 During this holy month, Muslims fast throughout the day until sunset.
 The fast is then broken at ftour(or Iftar).
 Practicing Muslims gather around a meal, often a rich one, featuring the specialties of the Ramadan period.

-Ramadan 2025, where to eat out in Paris?
-Halal addresses for breaking the fast
+Ramadan 2025, eating out in Paris?
+Good halal places to break the fast

-Looking for a good restaurant where you can break your fast in Paris?
-Discover the best halal restaurants where you can break your fast during Ramadan 2025.
+Are you looking for a good restaurant where you can break your fast in Paris?
+Discover the best halal addresses where you can break your fast during Ramadan 2025 at iftar time.
 [Read more]

 Whether you're a believer or not, this is an opportunity to discover the typical dishes of Ramadan.
 Some of these are little-known to Parisians.
 Would you like to try some of these specialties?
 Here are the must-try Ramadan ftour dishes and the Parisian addresses where you can try them.